ealush/vest/website/docs/writing_tests/failing_with_a_custom_message.md

 ## Throwing a string

-If the message param is omitted, and the test throws a string value, the string will be used as the test's message:
+If the message parameter is omitted, and the test throws a string value, the string will be used as the test's message.
+This can be useful if you want to provide a custom message for a specific validation rule.

 ```js
 test('price', () => {